bevy-cheatbook/bevy-cheatbook/src/programming/res.md

 Types must be unique; there can only be at most one instance of a given type.
 If you might need multiple, consider using [entities and components][cb::ec] instead.

+Bevy [uses resources for many things][builtins::res].
+You can use these builtin resources to access various features of the engine.
+They work just like your own custom types.

 ## Accessing Resources

 To access the value of a resource from [systems][cb::system], use `Res`/`ResMut`: